jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 ----

 ********************************************************************************************
-how to manually make a python test driven development environment
+how to make a Python Test Driven Development environment manually
 ********************************************************************************************

 I pick ``magic`` as the name for this project